 Crochet v.
 Knit

 CROCHET v.
 KNIT—it sounds like an epic battle waged by yarn crafters.
-It isn’t, but even if it were, it would be impossible to establish a victor.To a longtime, die-hard crocheter, it certainly feels like there are more knitters and more knitting patterns available.
+It isn’t, but even if it were, it would be impossible to establish a victor.
+To a longtime, die-hard crocheter, it feels like there are more knitters and more knitting patterns available.
 Often, LYSs call themselves knitting studios, leaving crochet as an afterthought, mostly offering knitting classes.
-Knitters dominate social networking sites like Reddit 12 and Ravelry34 and appear to have more followers on Facebook and Pinterest.
+Knitters dominate social networking sites like Reddit 1, 2 and Ravelry3, 4 and appear to have more followers on Facebook and Pinterest.
 And yet, the results from the Craft & Hobby Association’s 2010 research study revealed that crocheting is ranked seventh in craft sales (knitting did not make the top ten) and third in household participation, clocking in at 17.4 million to knitting’s 13 million.5 On top of that, the Craft Yarn Council’s 2011 research study discovered that 23% of respondents only crochet compared to 14% that only knit, while 63% both crochet and knit.6

-That last statistic really pleases me; I relish the idea that yarn crafters are not locked in battle at all but sharing in a little bit of both crafts.
-Really, this makes good sense, for crocheting and knitting are each adept at different aspects of yarn crafting and should be appreciated for their specific talents.
+That last statistic really pleases me; I love the idea that yarn crafters are not locked in battle at all but sharing in a little bit of both crafts.
+Really, this makes sense, for crocheting and knitting are each adept at different aspects of yarn crafting and should be appreciated for their specific talents.

 1 Reddit Statistics on Crochet. stattit.com.